Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

 - [VIEW]
   Click this button to display the *Shipment for order* view of the selected shipment.
 Alternatively, you can click directly a row in the list to view the corresponding shipment.
 This button is only displayed if a single checkbox in the list of shipments is selected.

-The list displays all shipments to the selected order.
+The list displays all shipments for the selected order.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *Status of import from channel*
   Status of the order import from the marketplace to the *Omni-Channel* module.
 The following options are available: